Skip to main content

 Understanding this axis is fundamental to clinical practice.
 For men experiencing low testosterone, or andropause, a standard protocol involves weekly intramuscular injections of Testosterone Cypionate.
 This directly increases serum testosterone, bypassing a potentially dysfunctional HPG axis.
 To prevent testicular atrophy and preserve some natural function, clinicians often include Gonadorelin.

-Gonadorelin is a synthetic form of GnRH that directly stimulates the to release LH and FSH, maintaining the integrity of the signaling pathway.
+Gonadorelin is a synthetic form of GnRH that directly stimulates the pituitary gland to release LH and FSH, maintaining the integrity of the signaling pathway.
 For some individuals, Anastrozole, an aromatase inhibitor, is co-administered to block the conversion of testosterone into estrogen, mitigating potential side effects like gynecomastia and water retention.
 This multi-faceted approach shows a sophisticated understanding of the system, addressing both the primary deficiency and the secondary consequences of the therapy.

 The Crossroads of Metabolism and Hormonal Conversion